jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 ## **I intend to separate the business rules from the other parts of a software system**

-Being influenced by people who promote DDD _(Note: I only know a little about DDD)_, I am the kind of person who _would like to_ focus on learning about the _domain_ of the business... and to focus on trying to model that domain instead on focusing on the specifics of the frameworks or libraries being used in the software system I am involved in.
+Being influenced by people who promote DDD _(Note: I only know a little about DDD)_, and Clean Architecture, I am the kind of person who _would like to_ focus more on learning about the _domain_ of the business... and to focus on trying to model that domain instead on focusing on the specifics of the frameworks or libraries being used in the software system I am involved in.

 If I am hired, I plan to spend at least half of my time (during the first few weeks) learning about the business and half of the time learning about the specific frameworks/libraries/technologies your team is using.